ChrisDuffley/stationPlaylist/readme.md

 * Several add-on features were enhanced with extension points.
 This allows microphone alarm and metadata streaming feature to respond to changes in broadcast profiles.
 This requires NvDA 2017.4.
 * When Studio exits, various add-on dialogs such as add-on settings, alarm dialogs and others will close automatically.
 This requires NVDA 2017.4.
 * Added a new command in SPL Controller layer to announce name of the upcoming track if any (Shift+C).
+* You can now press cart keys (F1, for example) after entering SPl Controller layer to play assigned carts from anywhere.

 ## Version 17.11.2